FurryR/hyren/README.md

 | Scratch   | 28592       | 4054 | 411  | 3544    |
 | ClipCC    | 27929       | 4094 | 447  | 3640    |

-Tips: Hyren does not provide renderer optimizations.
+~~Tips: Hyren does not provide renderer optimizations.~~

+Note: This section is outdated.
+My graphics card is not working, someone plz help me test it